Cisco Systems, Inc. (CSCO) Is a Trending Stock: Facts to Know Before Betting on It

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Cisco.
-However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.
+However, its Zacks Rank #2 does suggest that it may outperform the broader market in the near term.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report